Skip to main content

 curl "$BASE_AUTH_URL/ds/test-executions/$TEST_EXECUTION_KEY/pipeline/history?projectKey=$PROJECT_KEY" -X POST -H "Content-Type: application/json" -H "Authorization: JWT $token" --data '{ "buildNumber": '"$BITBUCKET_BUILD_NUMBER"', "tool": "'"bitbucket"'", "repoSlug": "'"$BITBUCKET_REPO_SLUG"'", "workspace": "'"$BITBUCKET_WORKSPACE"'", "result": "'"$RESULT"'" }'

-• For Cloud version, we use the endpoint test-executions/{test_execution_id}/pipeline/history
+• For the Cloud version, we use the endpoint testexecutions/{test_execution_id}/pipeline/history

-• However, if you are working with AgileTest Data center version, please use rest/agiletest/1.0/test-executions/{test_execution_id}/pipeline/history instead.
+• For the Data center version, please use rest/agiletest/1.0/test-executions/{test_execution_id}/pipeline/history

 Your file should look like this now.